Yuen Pau Woo: Areas of research

 Woo's research focuses on Asia, and Canada's relations with Asia.
 He publishes papers on topics ranging from Chinese investments to Asian regionalism.
-He also writes opinion-editorials.
+He also has written op-ed pieces.

 Political career

 On October 27, 2016, Woo was named to the Senate of Canada by Prime Minister Justin Trudeau to sit as an independent.
 He assumed his seat on November 10, 2016.
 Woo was elected facilitator of the non-partisan Independent Senators Group caucus in the Senate on September 25, 2017.

 Senate statements

+Woo is known for his unwavering pro-China stance.
+Critics accuse him of parroting the Chinese government's talking points without question and of cynically using allegations of racism as a convenient shield to dodge legitimate criticism.

+Persecution of Uyghurs in China

 In a June 2021 statement, Woo opposed a Senate motion to recognize the ongoing persecution of Uyghurs and other Turkic Muslims in China as a genocide and "call upon the International Olympic Committee to move the 2022 Olympic Games if the Chinese government continues this genocide and call on the government to officially adopt this position".
-While calling the recent treatment of Uighurs "repressive — perhaps even genocidal — acts", Woo argued that the motion would not "add any actionable measure specific to the Uighur situation in China" and that it was "simply an exercise in labeling".
+While calling the recent treatment of Uyghurs "repressive — perhaps even genocidal — acts", Woo argued that the motion would not "add any actionable measure specific to the Uighur situation in China" and that it was "simply an exercise in labeling".
 However, he criticized the situation in Xinjiang by drawing parallels with the Canadian Indian residential school system and mentioned that "repression and forced assimilation only lead to longer-term problems for society at large".